 Fundraising - As in previous years and evidenced by the figures, people undertook remarkable voluntary fundraising activities on our behalf which yielded great returns.
-We are most grateful for the very productive events such as the Belmullet Cycle, Golf Days, Bridge Nights etc. People undertook individual efforts to organise table quizzes, Schools, Clubs and Church groups organising raffles, cake sales and food drives and special charity collections.
-Many people set up Fundraising Pages on line such as Paris 2 Nice event.
-All money raised through fundraising goes direct to frontline services.
+We are most grateful for the very productive events such as the Clonakilty Cycle, Golf Days, Bridge Nights etc. People undertook individual efforts to organise table quizzes, Schools, Clubs and Church groups organising raffles, cake sales and food drives and special charity collections.
 Sincere thanks and prayers for God's Blessings to all.